 Here are some things to bear in mind when you’re posting on LinkedIn:

-● Use the @ symbol to mention another person or company and get your post seen by their followers, as you would on Facebook.
+● Use the @ symbol to mention another person or company and get your post seen by their followers, as you would on Facebook

-● Use hashtags to tap into wider, searchable discussions, as you would on Twitter.
+● Use hashtags to tap into wider, searchable discussions, as you would on Twitter

-● When someone comments on your update, take the time to reply to them – social media is a two-way conversation.
+● When someone comments on your update, take the time to reply to them – social media is a two-way conversation

 ● Don’t connect your LinkedIn account with your Facebook or Twitter profiles so that your Facebook posts and Tweets automatically get published on LinkedIn.
-What’s right for one social network isn’t necessarily right for another.
+What’s right for one social network isn’t necessarily right for another

 Naturally, as a business networking site, updates on LinkedIn are generally of a more serious nature than the fun things you might consider sharing on other social networks, so try to keep it professional.

 That doesn’t mean you can’t inject a bit of humour if that’s part of your brand personality, but bear in mind that people use LinkedIn to network, rather than to share the latest memes.
-Here are lots more useful tips from LinkedIn on how to craft compelling company updates.

-Join conversations around your industry
+Joining conversations around your industry

 The great thing about LinkedIn is that you can get lots from it and reach potential new customers without even paying for advertising.
 LinkedIn is primarily a networking site, so make the most of it for making new contacts within your industry.

 Find LinkedIn Groups where people are discussing issues relevant to your business and get involved in the debate.
-If you work in online marketing, for example, the Digital Marketing group would be worth getting involved in.
+If you work in online marketing, for example, the Digital Marketing group could be worth getting involved in.

 As a small business owner, you can use your own LinkedIn profile for engaging in debate and thought leadership; showing your own expertise will help build the credibility and authority of your business as a whole.
 Start your own discussions and contribute to those of other people.
 You can also follow other influencers in your niche, helping you keep up with industry news and giving you ideas for content of your own.